 Scholarships and Grants

 Scholarships and grants are often referred to as “gift aid,” because they’re essentially that: gifts.
-You don’t typically have to pay back scholarship or grant money after graduation as you do with student loans.
+You don’t typically have to pay back scholarships or grant money after graduation as you do with student loans.

 Unlike scholarships and grants, you do have to repay student loans upon leaving school or graduating.
-Student loans are split into two categories: federal and private loans.
+Student loans are split into two broad categories: federal and private loans.

 Federal student loans are disbursed by the government, which sets fixed rules about repayment and interest rates.
 You apply for these loans by filling out the FAFSA.

-Businesses, banks, and colleges may provide private student loans.
+Private financial institutions may provide private student loans.
 No two private loan companies are the same, so each sets its own repayment requirements and how much you’ll pay in interest.
 You apply for these loans directly through the lender.